Normalizing Asymptotic Differential Equations: Holes of Order and Degree One

 \section{Holes of Order and Degree One}

-In this section $K$ is a $\d$-valued field of $H$-type with small derivation and rational asymptotic integration.
-(Later on we will impose additional restrictions on $K$.)
-We also let $\hat K$ be an immediate asymptotic extension of $K$.
-We focus here on slots of complexity $(1,1,1)$ in~$K$.
-As a byproduct we obtain in Corollary~\ref{cor:achieve strong normality, general} a partial generalization of Corollary~\ref{cor:achieve strong normality, 3} to minimal holes in $K$ of arbitrary degree.
-First we establish in the next subsection a useful formal identity.
-We let~$j$,~$k$ range over~$\N$ (in addition to $m$, $n$, as usual).
+{\it In this section $K$ is a $\d$-valued field of $H$-type with small derivation and $\hat K$ is an immediate asymptotic extension of $K$.}\/ So $\hat{K}$ is also $\d$-valued of $H$-type with small derivation.
+The main result of this section is Corollary~\ref{cor:achieve strong normality, general}, a version of Corollary~\ref{cor:achieve strong normality, 3} for minimal holes in $K$ of arbitrary degree.
+We let~$k$ range over~$\N$ (in addition to $m$, $n$, as usual).